usdoj/singletablefacets/README.md

 // Pick a database table.
 $table = 'mytable';

 // Pick the columns from the database table that will act as facets.
+For each,
+// assign a human-readable label that will display above the facet block.
 $facet_columns = array(
   'tag' => 'Filter by tag',
   'author' => 'Filter by author',